Skip to Content

 After two weeks, I like to give the new berries a boost with some all natural chicken manure fertilizer (click here to see how I make it).
 I fertilize again every 2-3 weeks until the plants start to put out blossoms.

 Now here comes the hardest part – but trust me it will pay off in the end.
 You have to pinch off all the flowers the plants set out that first year (for June Bearers).
-Yes, that means no strawberries this year but just wait until next year, you will have huge, healthy plants with strong roots and more strawberries than you know what to do with!
+Yes, that means no strawberries this year but just wait until next year!
+You will have huge, healthy plants with strong roots and more strawberries than you know what to do with!

 The first year you want the plants to focus their energy on putting out strong roots and growing, not dividing their energy by producing fruit as well.
 For June Bearing varieties, pinch off all the flowers AND all the runner plants for that first year.
 For Ever Bearing pinch off all the flowers and runners through at least the end of July – which means you could have a small fall harvest.
-For Day Neutral you actually don’t have to pinch off the flowers if you are planning on growing them as annuals.
+For Day Neutral you don’t have to pinch off the flowers if you are planning on growing them as annuals.
 If you are planning on keeping a bed of perennial Day Neutrals, I would pinch off all the spring/summer blooms to get a good strong plant established.

 Long Term Maintenance

 Strawberries don’t require as much maintenance as some might think.
-In the fall, remulch the berry patch with straw or leaves to help keep them warm & moist over the winter.
+In the fall, mulch the berry patch with straw or leaves to help keep them warm & moist over the winter.
 In the spring, side dress the rows with compost to provide nutrients for the upcoming growing season.

 During the growing season, the biggest challenge is keeping the runner plants in check.
-Strawberries will reproduce until they take over the entire area where they are planted.
+June Bearing strawberries will reproduce until they take over the entire area where they are planted.
 If they are allowed to do that, the plants are using up all the resources reproducing rather than setting fruit.
 Allow each mother plant to set out 3-4 daughter plants and pinch off all other runners.
 Pinch off any runners the daughter plants produce the first year, but the second year allow 3-4 of her daughters to set.
 Where this cycle ends is up to you and how much space you have.
-Strawberry plants peak in harvest around year three, then decline for a couple years before they die off around year 6 or 7.
+Strawberry plants peak in harvest around year three, then decline for a couple of years before they die off around year 6 or 7.

 As we previously mentioned above, if you don’t want to deal with all the runner maintenance, select Ever Bearing or Day Neutral varieties which produce little to no runners.
-No matter which variety you plant, netting the plants once the fruit starts to set is vital unless you want to feed all the neighborhood birds, squirrels, rabbits and deer!
+No matter which variety you plant, netting the plants once the fruit starts to set is vital unless you want to feed all the neighborhood birds, squirrels, rabbits, and deer!

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.